danielsomerfield/function-first-composition-example-kotlin/README.md

 - Each component module defines a type with its own dependent functions.
 - At the top level of the injection is done via the `Application.kt`
-- Rather than constructors for components, typescript modules expose a factory function that takes dependencies and returns either a "configured" function or component.
+- Rather than constructors for components, modules expose a factory function that takes dependencies and returns either a "configured" function or component.

 # Differences from the Typescript Example